rurban/ctl/README.md

 ## Iterators and Ranges

-The special iterator objects created by `begin`, `end` and returned by `next`, `advance` return the positions, but have more iterator specific fields contained within.
+The special iterator objects created by `begin`, `end` and returned by `next`, `advance` contain return the current and the end position for ranges and have more iterator specific fields contained within.
+Thus they are fat and safe iterators.

-Previous versions of the ctl (_with version numbers < 2020_) had different heavy and incompatible iterators, initialized by `each`.
+Previous versions of the ctl (_with version numbers < 2020_) had different heavier and incompatible iterators, initialized by `each`.
 Our iterators are as in the STL initialized with `begin` or `end`, and for ranges with `range`.
-Now the iterator contains the value or node ref, and nothing else.
-Now they are compatible with the STL and are even faster than them.
+Now they are compatible with the STL and are safer.

+We don't support yet generic iterators, abstracting different containers.
+So we cannot yet e.g. insert a vector into a deque, or use a mixed set algorithm with different container types.
+See [GH #19](https://github.com/rurban/ctl/issues/19).

 See [iterators](docs/iterators.md).

-Range methods are suffixed with `_range`.
+Range methods are suffixed with `_range`, taking a single iterator as range, similar to C++20 ranges, but they are heavy pairs.

 ## Performance